 Where the disclosure of your personal information is solely subject to Australian privacy laws, you acknowledge that some third parties may not be regulated by the Privacy Act and the Australian Privacy Principles in the Privacy Act.
 You acknowledge that if any such third party engages in any act or practice that contravenes the Australian Privacy Principles, it would not be accountable under the Privacy Act, and you will not be able to seek redress under the Privacy Act.

-The GDPR distinguishes between organisations that process personal information for their own purposes (known as “data controllers”) and organizations that process personal information on behalf of other organizations (known as “data processors”).
+The GDPR distinguishes between organisations that process personal information for their own purposes (known as "data controllers") and organisations that process personal information on behalf of other organisations (known as "data processors").
 We, Absurdity LLC, located at the address provided in our Contact Us section, are a Data Controller with respect to the personal information you provide to us.

 We will only collect and use your personal information when we have a legal right to do so.
 In which case, we will collect and use your personal information lawfully, fairly, and in a transparent manner.
 If we seek your consent to process your personal information, and you are under 16 years of age, we will seek your parent or legal guardian’s consent to process your personal information for that specific purpose.

 Our lawful bases depend on the services you use and how you use them.
 This means we only collect and use your information on the following grounds:

 Where you have entered into a contract or transaction with us, or in order to take preparatory steps prior to our entering into a contract or transaction with you.
 For example, if you contact us with an enquiry, we may require personal information such as your name and contact details in order to respond.